 Too often, people are an afterthought in the planning process.
-Just as you gauge your capabilities and needs for things like equipment, suppliers, facilities and finances, you should consider whether you have the right people on board to meet your business objectives.
+Just as you gauge your capabilities and needs for things like equipment, suppliers, facilities, and finances, you should consider whether you have the right people on board to meet your business objectives.
 In fact, there’s nothing more important.
 A “people puzzle” gap analysis is a great way to see what you’re missing.

 A “people puzzle” gap analysis tells you where the areas of opportunity and deficiency are in terms of people and culture.
 It identifies the competencies and skills you need for future growth and compares it to those of your current employees.
 It is also the best way to get to the root causes of symptoms like chronic open positions and high turnover.
 The problems are easy to see, but it’s frequently hard to understand why they’re happening.
-A gap analysis is the first step in discovering whether you have talent or culture issues that will sabotage your goals.
+A gap analysis is the first step to discovering whether you have talent or culture issues that will sabotage your goals.

 What You Can Do with the Data